 If you’re not sure whether or not your home is insulated, please see the article Inspecting Home Insulation.

-The job of insulating existing exterior walls involves removing some siding panels so large holes can be drilled through the sheathing at the top of wall stud cavities.
-Then using special equipment to blow fiberglass fibers or cellulose insulation through the holes into the cavities.
+You can insulate existing exterior walls either from inside or outside the house.
+When doing it from outside, the job involves removing some siding panels so that large holes can be bored through the sheathing at the top of wall stud cavities.
+Then installers use special equipment to blow fiberglass fibers or cellulose insulation through the holes into the cavities.
 (If you’re not familiar with terms such as “sheathing” and “wall studs,” please see House Framing Diagrams & Methods.)
+Then the walls are plugged up and the siding is replaced.

 Equipment for the job can be rented at many home improvement centers.
+In fact, some provide the equipment free if you buy about 20 bags of insulation.
 Always wear safety goggles and a mask or respirator when working with this material.

 Shredded fiberglass and cellulose can be blown-in because their small particles fill in the nooks, crannies, and irregular areas of wall space quite well.